Chipotle Mexican Grill: Operation and distribution

 All of Chipotle's restaurants are company-owned, rather than franchised.
-As of December 2012, 1430 restaurants have since opened throughout the United States and Canada, with locations in 43 states, Ontario, British Columbia, and the District of Columbia.
+As of December 2012, 1,430 restaurants have since opened throughout the United States and Canada, with locations in 43 states, Ontario, British Columbia, and the District of Columbia.

-The field team are the employees who work closely with but not directly within specific restaurants.
-The field support system includes apprentice team leaders (step up from restaurateurs), team leaders or area managers, team directors and regional directors (not atypical for them to oversee more than fifty locations).
+The field team are the employees who work closely with, but not directly within, specific restaurants.
+The field support system includes apprentice team leaders (step up from restaurateurs), team leaders or area managers, team directors, and regional directors (not atypical for them to oversee more than fifty locations).
 Because Chipotle does not franchise, all restaurants are owned and operated directly by the corporation itself.
 Thus, whenever Chipotle is in the process of launching a new location, the field team hires a new general manager and trains them at a current location so that they will be ready for the new location when it opens for business.
 The corporate office takes care of finding and funding new locations as well.

 In July 2023, the company announced it was testing a robot developed to cut the time to prepare avocados for guacamole in half amid an ongoing labor shortage.
 It was one of multiple chains incorporating automation into its operations at the time.
+It shows that the way food information is presented can significantly affect what people decide to eat, often shaping perceptions of healthfulness and encouraging certain purchasing behaviors.

 International

-According to an article in The Motley Fool, Chipotle had 17 locations outside of the United States by October 2014 with the majority in Canada, and the UK was in the process of opening more locations.
+Chipotle had 17 locations outside of the United States by October 2014, with the majority in Canada, and the UK was in the process of opening more locations.
 The rate of overseas expansion was slower than expected.
 Many of the press reviewers thought that the food was overpriced for their area.

 In July 2023, the company announced it would partner with the Kuwait-based Alshaya Group in its first-ever franchise deal to expand into the Middle East.

 In April 2025, Chipotle announced it had signed a joint venture with Alsea to open restaurants in Mexico by early 2026, and possibly in other areas in which Alsea operates in Latin America.

-In September 2025, Chipotle announced it signed a joint venture with SPC Group to open restaurants in Eastern Asia, with the first Chipotle restaurants opening in South Korea and Singapore in 2026.
+In September 2025, Chipotle announced it signed a joint venture with SPC Group to open restaurants in eastern Asia, with the first Chipotle restaurants opening in South Korea and Singapore in 2026.
 At the time of the announcement, Chipotle's existing international portfolio of restaurants included 60 locations in Canada, 20 in the United Kingdom, six in France, two in Germany, three in Kuwait and three in the UAE.